Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 • and possessive pronouns (mine, yours, his).

-Possessive adjectives always precede a noun.
+Possessive adjectives always come before a noun.
 Possessive pronouns replace it.

 Adjectives vs. Possessive Pronouns: